Recruitgo logo - EOR service provider

 Overview of Regional Minimum Wage Rates in the Philippines

-The minimum wage in Philippines varies by region to reflect the different economic conditions and living costs in each area.
+The minimum wage in the Philippines varies by region to reflect different economic conditions and living costs.
 Unlike many countries, the Philippines does not have a national minimum wage.
-Instead, the Regional Tripartite Wages and Productivity Boards (RTWPBs) regularly review and adjust these minimum wage rates.
+Instead, the Regional Tripartite Wages and Productivity Boards (RTWPBs) regularly review and adjust minimum wage rates for their respective regions.

-Here is a summary of the latest minimum wage rates in the Philippines as of 2025 after the wage increase in July 2024:
+Here is a summary of the latest minimum wage rates in the Philippines as of 2026 after the wage increase:

 RegionDaily Minimum Wage (PHP)